syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Using** **DocIO**

-The following code snippet illustrates how page numbers are inserted to the footer of the Word document using DocIO.
+The following code example illustrates how page numbers are inserted to the footer of the Word document by using DocIO.

 {% highlight c# %}
 [C#]

-//Open the Word document.
+//Opens the Word document.

 WordDocument doc = new WordDocument("Template.docx", FormatType.Docx);

-//Iterate through sections
+//Iterates through sections

 foreach (WSection sec in doc.Sections)